Gift Recognition

 John H. Rapp Scholarship in Law

-John T. Pierce, Jr. Scholarship Fund
+John T. Pierce, Jr. Scholarships

 Judge Gale A. Mathers Scholarship